Key takeaways

 If you're fighting indexing at the same time

-Ambiguous canonicals often cause "priority" problems because Google wastes crawl on duplicates.
+Ambiguous canonicals often create "priority" problems because Google wastes crawl on duplicates, so new or important URLs get less attention.
+These posts explain the broader dynamic:

 - Crawled - currently not indexed: what actually fixes it